pejakm/kompresor/README.md

 Current version
 ----------------------------------------------------------------------------------------

-The current stable version of QupZilla is 0.1
+The current stable version of Kompresor service menus is 0.1

 FAQ and Changelog
 ----------------------------------------------------------------------------------------